thoughts you have on trains

 The Gospel According to Marianne Williamson - Taffy Brodesser-Akner

-In the hands of a lesser writer, an in-depth look at the self-help author’s unlikely presidential campaign would read too condescending and mean, or too laughing at her expense, or too drippy and sympathetic.
-Taffy Brodesser-Akner, one of my favorite profile journalists out there, however, is no average writer.
-In her hands, this profile is a delicious mix of firm probing and smirking quips, all wrapped up in kindness and compassion.
+In the hands of other writers, an in-depth look at the self-help author’s unlikely presidential campaign would likely read too condescending and mean, or too laughing at her expense, or too drippy and sympathetic.
+Taffy Brodesser-Akner, one of my favorite profile journalists, however, has crafted this profile into a delicious mix of firm probing and smirking quips, all wrapped up in kindness and compassion.
 She’s able to call out Williamson’s obvious weaknesses to blind followers while simultaneously saying “well, she’s not all bad” to detractors.
 The result is a fascinating read that paints a whole, nuanced portrait of Williamson that left me thinking for days.

 In Conversation: Liz Phair on being misunderstood, working with Ryan Adams, and the dawn of Girlville - Rob Tannenbaum